Chase Strumpf

-Chase Aaron Strumpf (born March 8, 1998) is an American professional baseball second baseman and third baseman who is a free agent.
+Chase Aaron Strumpf (born March 8, 1998) is an American former professional baseball second baseman and third baseman.
 He played college baseball at UCLA.
-Strumpf was selected by the Cubs in the second round of the 2019 Major League Baseball draft.
+Strumpf was selected by the Chicago Cubs in the second round of the 2019 Major League Baseball draft.

 Early life

 Strumpf was born in Atlanta, Georgia, grew up in Dana Point, California, and is Jewish.
 His parents are Gregg and Nani Strumpf, and he has a sister named Chloe.

+Amateur career

 High school

 Strumpf attended JSerra Catholic High School in San Juan Capistrano, California.
 During his freshman year, he committed to play college baseball at UCLA.
 After his freshman year, he played on the USA Baseball 15U National Team, helping Team USA win a gold medal in Barranquilla, Colombia.
 He was a 2014 Perfect Game USA second team Underclass All-American, a 2015 Perfect Game USA first team Underclass All-American, and a 2016 Rawlings/Perfect Game Honorable Mention All-American.
 He was not drafted out of high school in the 2016 Major League Baseball draft, and enrolled at UCLA.